miura/reproducible_bioimage_analysis/box1-2/box1-2-description.md

 Kota Miura

+## Outline
+This workflow package generates a figure using a publicly available image data in Broad Bioimage Benchmark Collection (Caie et. al., 2010; Ljosa et. al., 2012).
+The figure represents the segmenation of nucleus rim using image intensity treshesholding, to show that double-use of single channel image both for the segmentation and the intensity measurement causes inconsistent results.

+- Ljosa, V., K.L.
+Sokolnicki, and A.E.
+Carpenter.
+2012.
+Annotated high-throughput microscopy image sets for validation.
+Nat.
+Methods.
+9:637. doi:10.1038/nmeth.2083.
+- Caie, P.D., R.E.
+Walls, A. Ingleston-Orme, S. Daya, T. Houslay, R. Eagle, M.E.
+Roberts, and N.O.
+Carragher.
+2010.
+High-content phenotypic profiling of drug response signatures across distinct cancer cells.
+Mol.
+Cancer Ther.
+9:1913–26. doi:10.1158/1535-7163.MCT-09-1148.

 ## Instruction

-Open the macro in Fiji and run it after adjusting the path to the sample image (line 2).
+Open the macro `box1-2macro.ijm` in Fiji and run it after adjusting the path to the sample image (line 2).

 ## Resources